• Skip to primary navigation

 Instructions

-• TO ROAST THE COCONUT: Place the shredded coconut in a large skillet on the stove over medium-low heat.
+• TO TOAST THE COCONUT: Place the shredded coconut in a large skillet on the stove over medium-low heat.
 Stir continually for 5-10 minutes until most of the coconut is golden brown.
 Sweetened coconut browns more quickly than unsweetened.
 Set aside to cool.

 • In the bowl of an electric mixer, cream together the shortening and sugar.